 1. Picos De Europa National Park

-The Picos de Europa National Park has been called the Switzerland of Spain.
-It is valued for its spectacular groups of mountains and cliffs.
-It’s a wonderful place to start your outdoor adventure.
-There are hundreds of hiking trails in this park but to start you can focus on one trail in particular: the Cares River Route.
+The Picos de Europa National Park has often been called the Switzerland of Spain.
+It is renowned for its spectacular limestone peaks, deep valleys and craggy ridges.
+As an introduction into what you might expect from trekking in Spain, it sets a mean precedent.
+There are hundreds of hiking trails to choose from but probably good to start with one in particular is the Cares River Route.

-The Cares route is one of the best hikes in Europe, it has been called the “Divine Gorge” and for good reason.
-The hike usually starts at Poncebos, and begins with an incline for about 2km – but this is the most difficult part.
-The trail runs next to the river Cares and although most of it is flat, easy terrain some areas can be narrow as you walk through small, rocky tunnels and across hanging bridges.
-Once you get to the top of the starting incline, enjoy the rest of this 12km trail as you take in the beauty of the snow-capped mountain vistas, fields of wildflowers, small tunnels, forests and crystal clear streams.
-It will take you about five or six hours one-way to complete and runs about 12km from Poncebos to Cain, so don’t forget to take plenty of water, snacks, sunscreen and your camera.
+The Cares route is often considered one of the best hikes in Europe, it has been called the 'Divine Gorge' and for good reason.
+The hike usually begins at Poncebos, and starts with a steep incline for about 2km – but this is the most difficult section.
+The trail runs next to the river Cares and while most of it is flat, easy terrain, some areas can be narrow as you hike through small, rocky tunnels and across hanging bridges.
+Once you get to the top of the incline, you'll hit 12km snow-capped mountain vistas, wildflower fields, small tunnels, forests and crystal clear streams.
+It will take you about five or six hours one-way to complete and runs about 12km from Poncebos to Cain.

-For a more challenging option, you can journey for two days through rugged limestone terrain to hike the highest mountain of the Picos de Europa, Torre Cerredo peak (2648m), where you traverse dirt tracks and rocky trails before negotiating a final scramble to the top.
-However you will need a harness and helmet to even get close to the summit, and you must only do this with a guide.
+For a more challenging option, you can do a two-day trek through rugged limestone terrain to the highest mountain of the Picos de Europa, Torre Cerredo (2648m), that traverses dirt tracks and rocky trails before negotiating a final scramble to the top.
+However you will need a harness and helmet to even get close to the summit, and you'll need a guide to get you there.

 2. Camino del Norte

-The full route is quite long, it is divided into 34 stages so you have the option to break up the trail by only doing a section.
+The full route is quite long (825km).
+It is divided into 34 stages so you have the option to break up the trail by only doing a section.
 This is a great hiking trail especially if you also like to explore cities and are interested in culture and are a bit of a foodie.
 You can start your hike in Irun and go through various cities ending up in Galicia.

 3. Monte Teide